AngelKey/AngelKey/README.md

 If you forked this repository on GitHub and made a PR, then it'll show up as having failed Jenkins CI.
 We do not build external PRs because it's a security risk to do so without a review first.
-If your PR is successfully reviewed by a member of the Keybase team, then we will merge your commits to a branch on our primary fork and build from there.
+If your PR is successfully reviewed by a member of the AngelKey team, then we will merge your commits to a branch on our primary fork and build from there.